Annual Exams Are as Important for Adults as They Are for Kids

-An estimated 80,000 Americans died of the flu and it’s complications during 2017-2018 flu season – the disease’s highest death toll in at least four decades.
-Though the influence vaccine does not provide 100% protection against the flu, it does offer protection against some strains of the flu and without the vaccine, the number of deaths in 2017-2018 would have been much higher.
+An estimated 80,000 Americans died of the flu and its complications during 2017-2018 flu season – the disease’s highest death toll in at least four decades.
+Though the influenza vaccine does not provide 100% protection against the flu, it does offer protection against some strains of the flu and without the vaccine, the number of deaths in 2017-2018 would have been much higher.
 Similarly, early detection of cancer by screening can result in decreased incidence of cancer.
 For example, the incidence of colorectal cancer decreased 3% per year from 2004 to 2013, this is thought to predominantly reflect the detection and removal of precancerous polyps as a result of increased colorectal cancer screenings.
 Bottom line: immunizations and screenings for certain types of cancer saves lives!

-Individuals with other chronic condition such as diabetes, heart failure, or kidney failure are at a higher risk and more susceptible to certain types of infections or complications from their illness.
+Individuals with other chronic condition, such as diabetes, heart failure, or kidney failure, are at a higher risk and are more susceptible to certain types of infections or complications from their illness.
 Thus, annual exams in addition to more frequent regularly scheduled follow-ups with a provider are important.

 Why is it important to establish an ongoing relationship with a primary care clinician?

-Your health is an investment, so why not start today.
-Make an appointment with the UT Health Austin Primary Care Clinic or the Worklife Walk-In Clinic by visiting online or calling 1-833-UT-CARES.
-For a comprehensive guide to what screenings and immunizations you should receive for your age range download our reminder infographic here.
+Your health is an investment, so why not start today?
+Make an appointment with UT Health Austin’s Primary Care Clinic or UT Health Austin’s Walk-In Clinic by visiting online or calling 1-833-UT-CARES (1-833-882-2737).